h5bp/Front-end-Developer-Interview-Questions/src/questions/css-questions.md

 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?
 * How is clearfix css property useful?
 * Can you explain the difference between px, em and rem as they relate to font sizing?
-* Can you give me an example use case for a pseudo class?
+* Can you give an example of a pseudo class?
+Can you provide an example use case for a pseudo class?
 * Could you provide me with an example of some block level elements and inline elements?